How to Protect Your Heart with Chocolate

 3. If you have time, soak for an additional 20 minutes so that your body can absorb the magnesium.

-This Valentine’s Day, treat yourself (and your Valentine) to a relaxing Warm Lavender Bath and a delicious bar of dark chocolate.
+Treat yourself to a relaxing Warm Lavender Bath and a delicious bar of dark chocolate.
 Your heart will thank you.

 Reverse Chronic Illnesses So You Can Take Back Your Health!